 Google Calendar: Delegation

 Google Calendar allows you to delegate access to another person, who may then create new events, modify existing events, respond to event invitations, and manage sharing on your behalf.
 This is what GroupWise called "Proxy Access."
 As a delegator (person granting access to your account), you must grant access to your account before someone can begin managing your calendar.
-To learn how to set up delegation for your Google Mail, please see the Set Up Email Delegation in Google Mail computer help page.
+To learn how to set up delegation for your Google Mail, please see the Set Up Email Delegation in Google Mail tech help page.

 Google will not allow the delegate (the person who has been granted access) to change the delegator's account settings, use tasks lists, or access Google Mail contact groups.

 - Navigate to cedarville.edu/Google.

 - Click the "Calendar" link and log in.
 If you are already logged in, access your calendar by clicking the square (made up of nine small squares) in the top right of the screen > select "Calendar."

 - Click “My calendars” in the sidebar.